Associate Professor of Surgery, Duke University School of Medicine

 Director, Durham VA Breast Clinic

-Dr. Oluwadamilola "Lola" Fayanju is an Assistant Professor of Surgery and Population Health Sciences in the Duke University School of Medicine.
+Dr. Oluwadamilola "Lola" Fayanju is an Associate Professor of Surgery and Population Health Sciences in the Duke University School of Medicine.
 She is also the surgical lead for the Inflammatory Breast Cancer (IBC) Clinic at the Duke Cancer Institute and Director of the Breast Clinic at the Durham VA Medical Center.

 She received both her undergraduate degree in History and Science and a master of arts in Comparative Literature from Harvard.
 She received her medical degree and a master of population health sciences (MPHS) from Washington University in St. Louis, where she also completed her residency in general surgery.
 She completed fellowship training in Breast Surgical Oncology at The University of Texas MD Anderson Cancer Center in Houston.